Volunteer fire department: Estonia

-The first volunteer fire team in Estonia was created in 1788 by the Brotherhood of Blackheads, the first organisation of volunteer firemen in 1862, also being the first such organisation in Imperial Russia.
-Volunteer fire organisations existed throughout all political systems in Estonia since then, although the cause saw significant setbacks in the political purges following Soviet occupation.
+The first volunteer fire team in Estonia was created in 1788 by the Brotherhood of Blackheads, the first organization of volunteer firemen in 1862, also being the first such organization in Imperial Russia.
+Volunteer fire organizations existed throughout all political systems in Estonia since then, although the cause saw significant setbacks in the political purges following Soviet occupation.
 Volunteer fire brigades were the backbone of the rescue services before re-independence, owning around 3/4ths of rescue equipment, personnel, and also handling around 3/4ths of all fires, primarily in rural areas.
-In 2010, the nation's volunteer fire brigades were united under an umbrella organisation, the Rescue Union (Estonian: Päästeliit), also including chimney sweeping, water rescue and similar organisations.
+In 2010, the nation's volunteer fire brigades were united under an umbrella organization, the Rescue Union (Estonian: Päästeliit), also including chimney sweeping, water rescue and similar organizations.

-In 2021 there were 117 volunteer fire brigades (comprising 62% of all fire brigades) with a total of 2 319 volunteer firemen (comprising around half of Estonian rescue personnel).
+In 2021, there were 117 volunteer fire brigades (comprising 62% of all fire brigades) with a total of 2 319 volunteer firemen (comprising around half of Estonian rescue personnel).
 Volunteer fire brigades are placed in rural areas or the satellite areas of cities and towns.
 On smaller islands such as Naissaar or Abruka, the volunteer fire brigades are the only rescue brigades.
 In a few cases, volunteer brigades are attached to national ones.
-Due to being placed in primarily rural areas, they're often the first to arrive at the scene.
+Due to being placed in primarily rural areas, they are often the first to arrive at the scene.

-Volunteer organisations are funded through support via the national or local municipal budget, companies and donations.
+Volunteer organizations are funded through support via the national or local municipal budget, companies and donations.

 Finland

-In Finland the firefighting in the countryside mostly depends on volunteer fire departments, nearly always with a contract with the regional emergency authorities (or, formerly and in Åland, the municipality).
+In Finland, the firefighting in the countryside mostly depends on volunteer fire departments, nearly always with a contract with the regional emergency authorities (or, formerly and in Åland, the municipality).
 There are also volunteer fire departments in cities, but they have a minor role.

 There are also junior firefighters in the volunteer fire departments.
 They are usually 10–17 years old but some fire departments also have "early juniors" that are 7–9 years old.

 France

-In France 80% of the firefighters are volunteers.
+In France, 80% of the firefighters are volunteers.